-While Massachusetts has been allowed to continue to use the prohibited rating factors at a diminished capacity pursuant to a series of transition waivers issued by HHS, complete elimination of the restricted state rating factors is set to occur in 2018.
+While Massachusetts has been allowed to continue to use the prohibited rating factors at a diminished capacity pursuant to a series of transition waivers issued by HHS, complete elimination of the restricted state rating factors is set to occur at the end of calendar year2018.
 These changes will undoubtedly result in the type of market disruptions previously anticipated by the DOI and remove important tools for addressing affordability issues faced by merged market consumers.